 If you’ve taken exams under the new GCSE grading system, please see our conversion table to convert your GCSE grades.

 |Qualification||Typical offer/minimum requirement|

-AAB including Mathematics grade A (not Use of Mathematics).
+ABB including Mathematics at grade A. Use of Maths A level is not accepted as a required subject.
 Only one of General Studies or Critical Thinking can count as a third A level.

 |Access to HE Diploma||